Anthial/DD2642-My-Friday-Night-List/README.md

   * Movie / TV Show Details View
   * Trivia View
   * Header / Navigation
+  * Our one API call (which occurs when you click the ellipsis while hovering over any content in the SearchResultsView.
+It makes one IMDB call to find the episode details of season 1 of Stargate SG-1."

 What you still plan to do:
   * Firebase DB Caching
   * Improve API handling